Plaza De Mayo

 Top 5 Facts

-- The square is named after the May Revolution of 1810, which marked the beginning of Argentina's journey towards independence from Spanish rule.
+- Plaza de Mayo is named after the May Revolution of 1810, which led to Argentina's independence from Spain.

-- Plaza de Mayo is surrounded by significant historical buildings, including the Casa Rosada, the official office of the President of Argentina, known for its distinctive pink color.
+- The square is surrounded by significant buildings, including the Casa Rosada, the official office of the President of Argentina.

-- The Mothers of Plaza de Mayo, a group of women whose children disappeared during the military dictatorship of the 1970s and 1980s, have been holding weekly demonstrations in the square since 1977.
+- The Mothers of the Plaza de Mayo, a group of women whose children disappeared during the Dirty War, have been protesting here since 1977.

-- The square is also home to the Pirámide de Mayo, the oldest national monument in Buenos Aires, erected in 1811 to commemorate the first anniversary of the May Revolution.
+- The Pirámide de Mayo, located in the center of the square, is the oldest national monument in Buenos Aires, erected in 1811.

 Attraction is recommended in